ietf-wg-alto/draft-ietf-alto-path-vector/overview.md

 network whose properties have an impact on the end-to-end performance for traffic between a source and a destination.

-When an ANE is defined by the ALTO server, it MUST be assigned an identifier, i.e., string of type ANEName as specified in {{ane-name-spec}}, and a set of associated properties.
+When an ANE is defined by the ALTO server, it is assigned an identifier, i.e., string of type ANEName as specified in {{ane-name-spec}}, and a set of associated properties.

 ### ANE Domain

 In this extension, the associations between ANE and the properties are conveyed in a Unified Property Map.
-Thus, they must follow the mechanisms specified in the {{I-D.ietf-alto-unified-props-new}}.
+Thus, ANEs must constitute an entity domain (Section 5.1 of {{I-D.ietf-alto-unified-props-new}}), and each ANE property must be an entity property (Section 5.2 of {{I-D.ietf-alto-unified-props-new}}).

 Specifically, this document defines a new entity domain called `ane` as specified in {{ane-domain-spec}} and defines two initial properties for the `ane`